-I am a tattoo and piercing obsessed; wanna-be professional but never been paid photography fanatical; anti-cleaning but clutter fearing; overloaded animal caretaker; over-talking blogging big mouthed; sometimes always right now procrastinating; God-believing and Heaven bound woman… with a lot of things going on in this life I’ve been given.
+I am a tattoo and piercing obsessed; part-time professional photography fanatical; anti-cleaning but clutter fearing; overloaded animal caretaker; over-talking blogging big mouthed; sometimes always right now procrastinating; God-believing and Heaven bound woman… with a lot of things going on in this life I’ve been given.

 There are so many things I could say about the beautiful spirit that is Chi.
 As my firstborn, we’ve taught each other how this whole parent-child thing is supposed to work.
 I couldn’t have asked for a better teacher.
 My little princess has always been a communicator.
 Even before she could speak, she could tell me exactly what was on her mind.
 And it has never been mundane.
 She is an actress.
 She is an artist.
 She is a thinker.
 She is an athlete.
 She is innately sensitive to the needs of others and has compassion for everyone she encounters.
 She empathizes when you’d expect her to have no understanding of a situation.
 Did I mention she is amazing?
 There is no greater gift than my baby girl.

-Now a ‘tween, she’s desperately seeking Chi.
-Figuring out where she fits in, where she’s comfortable, and where she aspires to get has become her priority.
+As a ‘tween, she was desperately seeking Chi.
+She even renamed herself La’Chi and fostered.
+Now a teenager, Figuring out where she fits in, where she’s comfortable, and where she aspires to get has become her priority.
 And some of her decisions as she “figures it all out” have been… well, interesting.

 The child known as Ya is my youngest (circa Summer 2008).
 He’s made of snakes, and snails and puppy dog tails – – ’cause that’s what boys are made of… in all seriousness, though, he’s a little boy with a curiosity for animals, mud puddles, and dangerous stunts.
 He is the comedian in training with a natural knack for comic antics.
 He loves to sing, to yell, and even to scream.
 He likes to dance to a heavy beat.
 He is fiercely connected to his older sister – the one whose mere mention elicits a beaming grin and anticipatory giggles of delight.
 She is his favorite person, his best playmate, his protector.